orenwf/parser-deck/main.md

 ---
 # You feed it a EBNF or PEG grammar and it gives you the world
 - There are industry standard formats for grammars (like Greibach, etc.)
-- If you look at [Python](https://github.com/python/cpython/tree/master/Parser) and try to find a parser, you wont, you'll see PGen and C files
+- If you look at [CPython](https://github.com/python/cpython/tree/master/Parser) and try to find a Python parser, you wont
+  - you'll see PGen and C files
-## These tools are amazeballs, but they have their limitations:
+### These tools are amazeballs, but they have their limitations:
 - Hard to debug generated code
 - get good error messages
 - Hard to reason about intuitively to do hand optimization which is sometimes the only way